-Donald Trump ‘Doesn’t Care About The Black Community’ Claims ‘Real Housewives Of Potomac’ Star Gizelle Bryant
+Donald Trump ‘Doesn’t Care About The Black Community,’ Claims ‘Real Housewives Of Potomac’ Star Gizelle Bryant

 “I did meet – and he probably doesn’t even remember this – I did meet David Spade and he just wasn’t too warm and friendly,” she said.
 “He was just kinda of like, ‘Ah,’ yeah, he didn’t really have time… it was in New York at a club.
 I can’t even remember the name of the club.
 It was late.
 I didn’t get any love.”

-Season 2 of the Real Housewives of Potomac is expected to premiere in 2017 on Bravo.
+Season 2 of The Real Housewives of Potomac is expected to premiere in 2017 on Bravo.

 Tell us!
 What do you think about what Gizelle Bryant said about Donald Trump?
 Check out her interview in the clip and let us know in the comments below.